-new zealand prime minister jacinda ardern made global headlines earlier this week for proclaiming that the corona virus will not shut down (prevent from working) the easter bunny or the tooth fairy.
+new zealand prime minister jacinda ardern made global headlines earlier this week for proclaiming that the corona virus will not (prevent from working) the easter bunny or the tooth fairy.

 new zealand prime minister jacinda ardern (mark mitchell)